My Way Home

 Repat Story

-It's quite improbable that this article will ever be read by any member of System Of a Down rock group, but at least to our readers today we’d like to tell about a story of how one single song of ethnic Armenian musicians changed the whole life of one girl, living back then in Moscow.
+It’s unlikely this article will ever be read by any of the members of System of a Down, but we’d like to share the story of how one song by these ethnic Armenian musicians changed the life of a young woman living in Moscow.

-Marina was born in Moscow, and now it’s a year since she moved to live in her motherland, Armenia.
+Marina was born in Moscow, and it’s now been a year since she moved to her motherland, Armenia.

 By Nare Bejanyan